CHILD LITERACY IS IN CRISIS

 America’s literacy crisis has reached epidemic proportions, with millions of children affected each and every year by a never-ending cycle of educational disadvantage.
-By the age of 3, children from low-income homes have a 30 million word gap when compared to children from wealthier homes.
-As a result, these children typically enter grade school with an issue in reading proficiency; by the time they reach 4th grade, 47% are reading below the basic level.
-Even worse, during summer months, more than 80% of these children lose reading skills because they lack access to learning resources and enrichment opportunities.
-Over time, this summer learning slide can add up to the equivalent of 3 years of reading loss by the end of 5th grade.
-(National Center for Education Statistics).
+By the age of three, children from low-income homes have a 30 million word gap when compared to children from wealthier homes.
+As a result, these children typically enter grade school with an issue in reading proficiency.
+By the time these children reach fourth grade, 47% are reading below the basic level.
+Worse still is that, during summer months, more than 80% of these children lose reading skills because they lack access to learning resources and enrichment opportunities.
+Over time, this summer learning slide can add up to the equivalent of three years of reading loss by the end of fifth grade (National Center for Education Statistics).

-During the first 3 years of elementary school, learning and mastering basic reading skills is critical.
-This is the foundation for more advanced curriculum.
-Subpar reading skills will lead to a lack of academic achievement, which is a key reason that students drop out of high school.
+During the first three years of elementary school, learning and mastering basic reading skills is critical, given that it serves as the foundation for more advanced curriculum.
+Sub-par reading skills will lead to a lack of academic achievement, which is a key reason why students drop out of high school.
 According to a 2011 article in Education Week, more than 8,000 students quit high school daily.
-This act ultimately placed limits on their financial potential, and ability to become strong and passionate members of the workforce and their communities.
+This act, ultimately, places limits on their financial potential and ability to become strong and passionate members of the workforce and in their communities.

-When children build a strong reading foundation in elementary, they are able to stay on track to remain in school, graduate and pursue post-secondary education and training to successfully transition into adulthood.
-This is why we are dedicated to ensuring that all 20M US elementary students from low-income homes have the ability to improve their reading skills through our programs and services.
-As a result, we drastically significantly reduce, and even eliminate, the cost of our programs and services within organizations that serve elementary students from low-income communities.
-We are able to accomplish this by dedicating 30% of the revenue generated from full-rate paying communities to fund our efforts.
+When children build a strong reading foundation in elementary school, they are able to stay on track to remain in school, graduate, and pursue post-secondary education and training, which allows them to successfully transition into adulthood.
+This is why we are dedicated to ensuring that all 20M elementary students in the United States from low-income homes have the ability to improve their reading skills through our programs and services.
+As a result, we significantly reduce, and even eliminate, program and service costs to organizations that serve elementary students from low-income communities.
+We are able to accomplish this by dedicating 30% of the revenue generated from our full-rate paying communities to fund this effort.

-Help us ensure that every student from a low-income home has the ability to choose and walk powerfully into their best life by improve their reading, learning, and thinking skills.
-Contact us at firstname.lastname@example.org for more information.
+Help us ensure that every student from a low-income home has the ability to choose and walk powerfully into their best story by improving their reading, learning, and thinking proficientcy.
+If you would like to chat more, contact us at firstname.lastname@example.org.